ePST for Students

 Where do I use ePST?

-Currently, ePST is only available on-site at clinics.
-You will use the program during a weekly scheduled appointment, much as you would attend sessions with a clinician.
+You will use the program during a weekly scheduled appointment with the computer, much as you would attend sessions with a clinician.
 The clinic will keep track of your use of ePST and review progress reports with you.
 At the end of each session, you will have the opportunity to meet with a clinician briefly to review your progress and discuss any concerns.
+Currently, ePST is only available on-site at clinics, yet it is soon coming online.

 Is the program confidential?

 Yes.
-When you enroll, your clinic will give you a random user name to access the program, and the information you enter into the program will only be associated with that user name, not with your actual name.
+When you enroll, your clinic will give you a random user ID to access the program, and the information you enter into the program will only be associated with that user ID, not with your actual name.
 You will create your own password to access the program and all information you enter will be encrypted.

 What if I need help with it – am I totally on my own?

-If you have questions about the program or need extra guidance, you will be able to speak with a clinician at the end of each visit.
+If you have questions about the program or need extra guidance, you will be able to speak with support staff at the end of each visit.
 All clinicians referring users to ePST are experts in mental healthcare and many are also trained in problem-solving treatment.
-They can help you decide whether to keep using the program and if you should modify your treatment plan.
+They can help you decide whether to keep using the program and if you should modify your treatment.

 What happens if I miss an appointment?